DanSPGSoftware/llm-file-optimiser/README.md

 ### Split-Only Mode Workflow

-Use this mode to batch process files specifically for topic splitting:
+Use this mode to interactively split large documents into topic-focused files:

 **When to Use Split Mode:**
 - You've already optimized files and now want to split them
 - You have large documents that need to be divided into topics
-- You want to process multiple files for splitting without manual review each time
+- You want full control over which files to split with accuracy validation

 **How It Works:**

 1. **Place files in input folder** - Add the files you want to split
+2. **Select export format** (first time only):
+   - Choose output format: txt, md, or docx
+   - This format applies to all files in the session
-2. **Run split mode**:
+3. **Run split mode**:
    ```bash
    npm run split
    ```
+4. **Interactive file selection**:
+   - View list of all files with sizes
+   - Select a file to split, or choose [Exit] to quit

-3. **For each file:**
+5. **For each selected file**:
-   - Extracts content and shows document stats
+   - Extracts content and shows document stats (words, pages)
    - Warns if document is small (< 5 pages by default)
    - Analyzes document for distinct topics using Claude AI
    - Shows topic suggestions with descriptions
    - Asks for confirmation before splitting
-   - Splits and optimizes each topic in parallel batches
+   - Splits and optimizes each topic in parallel batches (3 at a time)
+   - **Validates accuracy** of each split file
+     - Shows which topics passed/failed accuracy check
+     - All information from original must be preserved
+   - **Checks for existing files** in OUTPUT_FOLDER
+     - Shows which files will be replaced
+   - **Asks for confirmation** before replacing existing files
-   - Saves separate files for each topic
+   - Saves separate files for each topic in a subfolder

-4. **Progress tracking**: Split mode maintains separate progress in `split-progress.json`
+   - Asks if you want to **split another file**

-5. **Output files**: Creates a subfolder for each split document:
+6. **Output files**: Creates a subfolder for each split document:
    ```
    output-files/
      file-to-split/